Annual Reporting Measures for CAEP Standards

 • Diversity: Students from more than 100 countries

-The top three international representation includes Nigeria, Jamaica, and Saudi Arabia.
+The top three international representation includes Nigeria, Jamaica, and Nepal.
 The university is pleased with our international student interest and believes it adds to a rich diverse college experience.

 Primary Job Placement Locations